MuchContact/TaxProblem/README.md

 ***
 ### Changeable Parts Designed
 - `Parser` - where the input is parsed into a bean which is used by `Cart` as a middle data structure.
-- - `RegItemParser` - provides an specific implementation using Regular Expression.
+- - -`RegItemParser` - provides an specific implementation using Regular Expression.
 - `TaxCalculable` - defines the essential Calculator interfaces to implement.
-- -`TaxCalculator` - this is an specific implementation of `TaxCalculable`
+- - -`TaxCalculator` - this is an specific implementation of `TaxCalculable`
 - `Roundup` - defines roundup interface.
-- - `RoundupToNearestFivePercentImpl` - this is an implementation of `Roundup`, round up number to the upper nearest 0.05
+- - -`RoundupToNearestFivePercentImpl` - this is an implementation of `Roundup`, round up number to the upper nearest 0.05
 - `Purchasable` - an abstract interface for all things purchasable, `Cart` can manage a list of specific purchasable objects, like `Item` `Good`.

 ***